 To protect consumer health, Ecuador's Health Law establishes that all national or foreign processed food products and additives must obtain sanitary notification prior to their import and sale in Ecuador.
-The Sanitary Notification Regulation 067 (December 2015) stipulates that the sanitary notification petition can be filed by the (foreign) manufacturer or by its Ecuadorian legal representative.
-In either case, the notification belongs to and will be issued on behalf of the manufacturer, unless specifically requested otherwise.
-Several notifications can be issued for different holders if applicable, as long as each applicant fulfills all the requirements.
-A different notification number will be issued for each notification holder.
+The Sanitary Notification Regulation ARCSA-DE-2022-016-AKRG (December 2022) stipulates that the sanitary notification petition needs to be filed by the Ecuadorian legal representative (generally this is the importer/distributor).
+If the product needs to be imported by a third party, there are two mechanisms.
+The first one is that the representative request an extension/modification to the notification indicating the new importer, for which it needs to present a power of attorney from the producer, a letter of commercial relation between the representative and the new importer, and an estimated payment of \$91.
+The second mechanism is by requesting a new notification for which the new applicant will need to fulfill all of the typical requirements.
+A different notification number will be issued for each notification holder in the second option.

-The sanitary notification for imported products is granted by confirmation (or equivalence) 10 to 15 working days after filing a "correct" application with the National Sanitary Control and Regulation Agency (ARCSA) and payment received.
-There is a procedure in place to review documentation if errors are found; filers will be notified within three days.
+The sanitary notification for imported products is granted by confirmation (or equivalence) 10 to 15 working days after filing a "correct" application with ARCSA and payment is received.
+There is a procedure in place to review documentation if errors are found and filers will be notified within three days of submitting if corrections are needed.
 The sanitary notification can be requested by product or by line of production.
-In the case of line of production, the processing plant must have a certification in place that is equivalent to or higher than the Good Manufacturing Practices Certification issued by ARCSA (Ex: HACCP).
-In the case of sanitary notification by line of production, all products manufactured under the same process will use one sanitary notification number.
+In the case of line of production, the processing plant must have a certification in place that is equivalent to or higher than the Good Manufacturing Practices (GMP) Certification issued by ARCSA (Ex: HACCP).
+In the case of sanitary notification by line of production, all products manufactured under the same process will use one sanitary notification number, but these need to get approval from ARCSA prior to commercialization.

 The sanitary notification is valid for a period of five years.
 The notification fee is approximately \$904 per item (applies to items originating outside of Ecuador).
 Before the notification takes place, the product must pass a certified laboratory analysis (costing roughly \$400).
-In the case of sanitary notification by line of production the cost is around \$1900.
-The downside of using sanitary notification by line of production is that certifications are usually issued on a yearly basis.
-If the certification expires at the time of production a new sanitary notification number will need to be requested.
+In the case of sanitary notification by line of production, the cost is estimated to be \$2,250.
+The downside of using sanitary notification by line of production is that certifications are usually issued on a yearly basis, making it necessary to re-apply every year.
+If the certification expires at the time of production, a new sanitary notification number will need to be requested.

-Applications must be electronically filed with the ECUPASS system and include:
+Applications must be electronically filed within the ECUAPASS system and include:

 - a.
-The name and address of the person or entity under whose name the sanitary notification is requested, - b.
-Name, phone, and full address of the manufacturer, - c.
-Product name in full, including the brand name, - d.
-Product description, - e.
-An ingredient list or composition formula (in percentages) used in the product (including additives) declared by the manufacturer in descending order, - f.
-Production code interpretation, - g.
-Shelf life, - h.
-Packaging information declaring the type of container and content expressed in International Measurement System (SI) units and conservation conditions, - i.
-The signatures of legal representative of the company and technical expert.
+The name and address of the person or entity under whose name the sanitary notification is requested. - b.
+Name, phone, and full address of the manufacturer. - c.
+Product name in full, including the brand name. - d.
+Product description. - e.
+An ingredient list or composition formula (in percentages) used in the product (including additives) declared by the manufacturer in descending order. - f.
+Production code interpretation. - g.
+Shelf life. - h.
+Packaging information declaring the type of container and content expressed in International Measurement System (SI) units and conservation conditions.

+i.
+The signatures of legal representatives of the company and technical expert.